 Keene State is leveraging energy savings and facility improvement measures at its student center to create a learning lab fopr students to see what’s possible for the whole campus.
 A separate solar project is underway to bring attention to sustainability and climate responsibility.

 Established in 2010, the University of Alaska Anchorage (UAA) Summer Engineering Academies (SEA) are a series of week‐long, hands‐on instructional camps for students entering grades 3 through 12 in Anchorage and the Mat‐Su Valley.

 In combination with transformative facility systems and performance improvements through an ongoing collaboration between the University and Siemens Anchorage branch, support from Siemens Empower program will help create a SEA STEM program directly in line with UAA’s sustainability goals.

 Creating the right environments for learningLike education, partnerships are long-term commitments.
 With Siemens Empower program, we become more than a supplier.
 We listen, advise, and explore customizable programs that make an impact on your institution, students, faculty, staff, and community.
 Together we can create the right environments for learning that advance your core mission.

 How do we nurture curiosity, collaboration and creativity that will be required for the jobs of tomorrow?

-STEAM programs help today’s students advance their critical thinking, collaboration skills and creativity through Science, Technology, Engineering, Arts/Design, and Mathematics—all areas that will be vitally important to our world in the years to come.
-That’s why Siemens supports educators like you with the Empower Program, which features challenges for both STEAM and energy and sustainability topics.
-With the Empower for K12 Schools Program, we work with you to inspire the next generation of leaders to think big, explore the world, and learn to solve problems individually and collaboratively.
+STEAM programs help today’s learners advance their critical thinking, collaboration skills and creativity through Science, Technology, Engineering, Arts/Design, and Mathematics—all areas that will be vitally important to our world in the years to come.
+That’s why Siemens supports our customers and partners with the Empower program, which supports packaged and customized programs that foster student learning.